Welcome to Spring Transfer Orientation

 How do you register?

-Every newly admitted student who has paid his/her admissions’ deposit should receive an invitation via email from New Student Programs starting in December.
-Simply visit the Orientation registration website to complete the registration form (opens Dec.
-4).
-If you do not receive the email invitation via by Dec.
-10, 2017, please contact our office so we may assist you either over the phone (607-777-6393) or through e-mail (email@example.com).
+Every newly admitted student who has paid their admissions’ deposit should receive an invitation via email from New Student Programs starting in early December.
+Simply visit the Orientation registration website to complete the registration form.
+If you do not receive the email invitation via email by Dec.
+10, 2018, please contact our office so we may assist you either over the phone (607-777-6393) or through e-mail (email@example.com).

 Where do I Check-in?